Mi Teleférico: Phase One

 In July 2012, Bolivian President Evo Morales Ayma drafted a bill for the construction of a cable car to connect El Alto with the center and south of La Paz and sent it to the Plurinational Legislative Assembly.
 Morales called together the mayor of La Paz, Luis Revilla, the mayor of El Alto, Édgar Patana, and the governor of the La Paz Department, César Cocarico, to participate in the project.
 The project was financed by the country's National Treasury with an internal loan from the Central Bank of Bolivia.

+The Doppelmayr/Garaventa Group was awarded a contract to design the cable car system as well as being a general contractor for the project.
+They were a turnkey contractor for the project and required to train local staff for operations and maintenance.

+In December 2012, Law 332 was passed to allow the Ministry of Public Works, Services, and Housing to perform eminent domain for land needed to construct the cable car.

 The system's Phase One consisted of the Red Line (Línea Roja), Yellow Line (Línea Amarilla), and Green Line (Línea Verde), which are also the colors of the Bolivian flag.
 Phase One was inaugurated and began operation on 30 May 2014.